grafana/grafana/docs/sources/datasources/azuremonitor.md

 ## Query the Application Insights Analytics service

-> In an upcoming major release, "Insights Analytics" will be deprecated in favor of Logs queries.
+> In an upcoming major release, "Insights Analytics" will be made read-only and deprecated in favor of Logs queries.

 If you change the service type to **Insights Analytics**, then a similar editor to the Log Analytics service is available.
 This service also uses the Kusto language, so the instructions for querying data are identical to [querying the log analytics service]({{< relref "#querying-the-azure-log-analytics-service" >}}), except that you query Application Insights Analytics data instead.